This must-read how-to guide provides detailed information about 2 leading consumer car polishers:

 Step 11: Inspect Final Finish

-After polishing and waxing, your final paint finish should be smooth, glossy and wet looking.
+You’ll be smiling after polishing and waxing.
+Your final paint finish should be smooth, glossy and wet looking.

 Removing Common Paint Defects